Summer Experiences

 Undergraduate students enrolled in a Classics major or minor at the University of Toronto Mississauga are encouraged to apply for a travel, research, and study grant to pursue additional training and gain experience over the summer.

-The Classical Civilization program will be able to offer two grants of up to $1500 each.
+The Classical Civilization program will be able to offer one grant of up to $1500.
 (You do not have to ask for the full amount if it isn’t needed.)
 Depending on your interests, this might include either visiting an ancient site or collections at a museum, taking language courses, or participating in an excavation.

 If successful, you will be required to submit a one-page (single-spaced) report of how you used the grant.
 Additional details will be provided.